BTCElectrician/ohmni-oracle-v3/docs/november-25/week-1/ai-search-index-integration-11-07-25.md

 > When a foreman tweaks a single room, rerun `transform.py --templates-only ...` to refresh `/tmp/out/templates.jsonl`, then call the uploader with `--mode incremental` so you don’t recycle the whole index mid-day.

 ## 3\) Attach synonyms

+> Passing `--synonyms ./tools/schedule_postpass/synonyms.seed.json` to `upsert_index.py` auto-creates/updates the `project-synonyms` map.
+If you prefer to manage maps in the portal, follow the manual steps below.

   * In the Azure Portal, find your AI Search service.
   * Go to **Synonym maps**.